 If you have followed every stage of the Academic Appeals Procedure and you are not satisfied with the outcome, the Office of the Independent Adjudicator (OIA) which is the ombudsman for Higher Education may be able to undertake an independent review of your appeal outcome.
 You will need a letter from the University which states that you have completed the University’s internal appeals procedure.

 The information below gives an indication of the type of evidence which may help to support an Academic Appeal.
 It is not comprehensive and there will be circumstances that do not fall within the examples given.
-Students are encouraged to provided appropriate evidence to support their case.
+You are encouraged to provide appropriate evidence to support your case.
 Reviewers will look specifically at the nature of the evidence provided and the time period which the evidence relates to see if this correlates to the timing of the relevant assessment.
 It may not be necessary to supply all the various forms of evidence listed for each circumstance below, but independent evidence is necessary to support each request.

 Medical Problem / Problems at Home / Personal Matters

 - Recorded proof of attendance at hospital or doctor or counsellor

 - Whilst you can, in some circumstances, self-certificate for a period of illness of up to seven days, you cannot do so at the appeal stage.